 This species did not have an Ancient First.

-Classification: unique lethaos, feeds on lustful energy.
+Classification: unique lethaos, feeds on life energy.
 Location: Kurai.

-Classification: unique lethaos, feeds on lustful energy.
+Classification: unique lethaos, feeds on life energy.
 Location: Kurai.